ZachHandley/AppwriteUtils/README.md

 By simplifying the migration process, AppwriteUtils enables developers to focus on building their applications, knowing that their data management and schema updates are handled efficiently.

+## Helper Functions

+Part of this package's goal is utility, to make using Appwrite a bit easier (though it is already quite easy).
+As such, I've added utility functions, and I'll put them here as I make them

+- `getFileViewUrl` - Takes an `endpoint`, `projectId`, `bucketId`, `fileId`, and optionally the current users `jwt` to generate a URL to view a file in storage
+- `getFileDownloadUrl` - same as the above but... for downloads

 ## Complete List of Converters, afterImportActions, and Validation Rules

 ### Converters